-The reported Mineral Resource for underground was constrained at depth by the available drill hole spacing outlined for Inferred classification, nominally 270m below surface.
+The reported Mineral Resource for underground was constrained at depth by the available drill hole spacing outlined for Inferred classification.

 Upper limit constraints on the Mineral Resources were demarcated by the pit void at 70m from surfaces (260m RL).
-In the opinion of Entech the supplied topography survey and pit void extents appropriately represent the pit excavation, as viewed by Entech, during the site visit in June 2021.

 Mineralisation within the model which did not satisfy the criteria for Mineral Resource remained unclassified.
 No estimation or assumptions with respect to deleterious elements, non-grade variables or by-products was made.